VishDev12/VishDev12.github.io/content/posts/ami-creation-automation.md

 title: "Automating AMI Creation"
 toc: false
 tags:
+  - AWS
+  - EC2
+  - HashiCorp
-  - AWS, EC2, HashiCorp, Packer
+  - Packer
 ---

 This article briefly delves into Hashicorp Packer and what it can do for your AWS AMI creation workflow.